rstoyanchev/spring-31-and-mvc-testing-support/mvc/slides.md

 # it's an end-to-end test

 !SLIDE incremental bullets
-# the only way to verify..
+# the only way to verify...

 * Client-side behavior
 * Interaction with other server instances
 * Redis, Rabbit, etc.

 !SLIDE incremental bullets
-# We'd also like to..
+# We'd also like to...

 * Test controllers once!
 * Fully & quickly
 * Execute tests often

 !SLIDE incremental bullets
-# In summary..
+# In summary...

 * We can't replace the need for end-to-end tests
 * But we can minimize errors